 High-frequency radio has withstood the historical evolution of telecommunications and remains a relevant means to transmit information over long distances.
 The mode is used by emergency management organizations and amateur enthusiasts, also known as ham operators.
-Therefore, the U.S. Army Corps of Engineers – Alaska District upgraded its capabilities this month with a new antenna.
+Therefore, the U.S. Army Corps of Engineers – Alaska District is currently upgrading its capabilities with a new antenna.

 “Technology is always changing,” said Ed Luteran, quality management assistant and high-frequency communications specialist for the Alaska District.
 “You want to make sure you can match other stakeholders so contact can remain during a disaster.”

-The district installed a 102-foot-tall radio tower to support the Emergency Management Office.
-While replacing an older 30-foot-tall structure, the new apparatus is equipped with two aviation lights and a motor for rotating the 72-foot-long boom of a 2,100 pound directional antenna.
+The district is installing a 102-foot-tall radio tower to support the Emergency Management Office.
+While replacing an older 30-foot-tall structure, the new apparatus will be equipped with two aviation lights and a motor for rotating the 72-foot-long boom of a 2,100 pound directional antenna.

 “This upgrade will help the Alaska District remain operable during a crisis and to communicate with our headquarters and other responding agencies when normal means of contact have failed,” said David Spence, chief of the Emergency Management Office.

-The Alaska District assists the Federal Emergency Management Agency in responding to a full range of major disasters.
+The Alaska District will assist the Federal Emergency Management Agency in responding to a full range of major disasters.
 In particular, the district provides public works and engineering recovery support as constituted by FEMA’s national defense framework.

 Also known as shortwave radio, high-frequency waves travel at the speed of light.
 These waves reflect off the ionosphere in the atmosphere and back down to earth.
 Transmissions can be received globally.

-“You have the ability to communicate with minimal infrastructure,” Luteran said, who is a licensed Federal Communications Commission ham operator and volunteer for the Military Auxiliary Radio System in Alaska.
+“You have the ability to communicate with minimal infrastructure,” Luteran said, a licensed Federal Communications Commission ham operator and volunteer for the Military Auxiliary Radio System in Alaska.